facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 In this `fontSizeLabelState` example, the selector has one dependency: the `fontSizeState` atom.
 Conceptually, the `fontSizeLabelState` selector behaves like a pure function that takes a `fontSizeState` as input and returns a formatted font size label as output.

 Selectors can be read using `useRecoilValue()`, which takes an atom or selector as an argument and returns the corresponding value.
-We don't use the `useRecoilState()` as the `fontSizeLabelState` selector is not writeable (see the [selector API reference](/docs/api-reference/core/selector) for more information on writeable selectors):
+We don't use the `useRecoilState()` as the `fontSizeLabelState` selector is not writable (see the [selector API reference](/docs/api-reference/core/selector) for more information on writable selectors):

 ```jsx
 function FontButton() {